 Statute of limitations rules for civil child sexual abuse claims vary widely from state to state.
 Some states have very long windows.
 Others have shorter ones.
 Several states have recently passed temporary lookback windows that revive older claims for a limited period, and some of those windows are scheduled to close in 2026 or 2027.

 Why this matters: A claim that is valid today may become time-barred in your state in the coming months.
-The free case review can confirm the deadline that applies to your family.
+A licensed attorney can confirm the deadline that applies to your family.
 There is no benefit to waiting if you suspect your child was harmed.

 Some states permit minors to file at any time before they turn a certain age.
 Others count the clock from the date the harm was discovered, not the date it occurred.
-The legal team will explain which rule applies to your situation during the case review — you can request that review here.
+A licensed attorney can explain which statute of limitations rule applies to your situation.

-The information you share with the legal team after the callback is protected by attorney work-product confidentiality, even if you do not ultimately retain them.
-You can read more in our privacy policy.
+Anything you share with an attorney is protected by attorney-client and work-product confidentiality, even if you do not ultimately retain them.
+For how FileYourClaim handles your data, see our privacy policy.

 About MDL 3166: The Federal Roblox Lawsuit